 The trusted source for the price of U.S. coins U.S. currency modern China coinage.

 Since 1963, the history of the Greysheet has been one of expanding series coverage to meet dealer's needs.
 As the publication became indispensable to the dealer community, dealers demanded even more information!
 The history of the coin business over the last three decades has been one of change, and the CDN has changed right along with the market.
 As the grading definitions changed over the years, the Greysheet changed to reflect appropriate prices for Bids using the new definitions.
 In 1963, it was sufficient to have Greysheet columns for XF and Uncirculated only.
 In 1972, columns for BU & Gem BU (MS65) began to appear, and in 1981 MS63s made their first appearance.
 By early 1986, the MS64 column was added; that same year, the Professional Coin Grading Service's decision to use all numbers between MS60 & MS70 extended the changes even further.

-CDN Acquires CoinPlex and renames it CDN Exchange.
-CDN Exchange is the fastest growing dealer-to-deal exchange in the numismatic community.
-Nearly $1 billion in active bids by the top coin dealers in the world, and provides users with dynamic, at-a-glance perspectives of trading activity and actual market bids on coins from all major U.S. series in a wide variety of grades.
+CDN Acquires CoinPlex and renames it CDN Exchange: CDN Exchange is the fastest-growing dealer-to-deal exchange in the numismatic community.
+CDN Exchange reflects over $1.25 billion in active bids by the top coin dealers in the world, and provides users with dynamic, at-a-glance perspectives of trading activity and actual market bids on coins from all major U.S. series in a wide variety of grades.

 CDN gets a new publisher: After decades of Downing family ownership, CDN changed hands in July 2015, and John Feigenbaum took over as the new publisher.
-Many exciting changes are in store to address the nuances of the contemporary rare coin market, CDN continues its longtime legacy of providing dealers with accurate, unbiased pricing data reflective of the latest industry trends.
+While many exciting changes are in store to address the nuances of the contemporary rare coin market, CDN continues its longtime legacy of providing dealers with accurate, unbiased pricing data reflective of the latest industry trends.

 CDN Quarterly is introduced: The CDN undertook another major expansion in 1992, with the first publication of the CDN Quarterly.
-The CDN Quarterly is issued in three monthly sections, in a cycle that repeats four times each year, and contains price listings for every regular issue U.S. coin by date and mintmark (not already fully covered in the weekly or monthly).
-Subscribers receive the CDN Monthly Supplement and CDN Quarterlies as part of their subscription package at no extra charge; combining the CDN weekly, monthly and Quarterly issues, every regular issue U.S. coin is given our independent, unbiased wholesale pricing analysis.
+The CDN Quarterly is issued in three monthly sections, in a cycle that repeats four times each year, and contains price listings for every regular-issue U.S. coin by date and mintmark (not already fully covered in the weekly or monthly).
+Subscribers receive the CDN Monthly Supplement and CDN Quarterly as part of their subscription package at no extra charge; combining the CDN weekly, monthly and quarterly issues, every regular-issue U.S. coin is given our independent, unbiased wholesale pricing analysis.
 In each of the CDN publications, the prices listed assume that the transaction is sight-seen, and that the coin is graded according to accepted industry standards (as exemplified by PCGS and NGC).

-The popularity of the certification services is unquestioned; they have now examined millions of coins.
+The popularity of the certification services is unquestioned; they have now examined millions upon millions of coins.
 As their coverage of the market increased, so did the coverage in the Bluesheet.
-In less than a decade, certified coins have become a very important part of the coin market; while the Bluesheet is dedicated to them, the Greysheet must also take into account information on the sight-unseen and sight-seen Bidding levels for certified coins.
+In less than a decade, certified coins have become a very important part of the coin market; while the Bluesheet is dedicated to them, the Greyheet must also take into account information on the sight-unseen and sight-seen bidding levels for certified coins.

-Monthly Supplement is introduced: The prices of some coins are relatively stable, so it was possible to expand the CDN's coverage of the coin market with a Monthly Supplement.
-The first issue of the CDN Monthly Supplement hit the market in August of 1976, and provided dealers with thousands of additional prices every month, for coins such as Early Gold Type Coins, $10 Indians by date, or Franklin Half Dollars.
-Many of the coins that appear in the CDN as Type coins are fully listed (by date & mintmark) in the CDN Monthly Supplement.
+Monthly Supplement is introduced: The prices of some coins are relatively stable, so it was possible to expand the CDN's coverage of the coin market with Monthly Supplement.
+The first issue of the CDN Monthly Supplement hit the market in August of 1976 and provided dealers with thousands of additional prices every month, for coins such as early gold type coins, $10 Indians by date, or Franklin half dollars.
+Many of the coins that appear in the CDN as type coins are fully listed (by date & mintmark) in the CDN Monthly Supplement.